 Kitchen Conversations

-is the newest documentary from Kalamazoo, MI, producer Dhera Strauss:
+a recent documentary from Kalamazoo, MI, producer Dhera Strauss:

-Professional women who have lived at least half a century invite us into their kitchens, where they each prepare a recipe that reminds them of their family.
+Professional women who have lived at least half a century invite us into their kitchens, where each prepares a recipe that reminds her of her family.
 While rolling out pie dough, frying tempura, or assembling tamale pie, they reflect upon food, lives lived, and lessons learned.
+Their stories illuminate such themes as thrift, real food, and the sensual pleasures of cooking, reminding us as well that our memories and our taste buds are often stirred together.

-Woven together by episodes in the making of fruitcake as well as by original music composed for the film, their stories illuminate such themes as thrift, real food, and the sensual pleasures of cooking.
-They remind us as well that our memories and our taste buds are often stirred together.
+These episodes are woven together by a local baker's spirited account of making fruitcake as well as by original music composed for the film.
 As the stories and reflections build, an engaging portrait of a generation of women who launched their careers shortly after the rise of the feminist movement gradually takes shape.
-Length: 91:00

 View the Kitchen Conversations trailer and other screenings.